 One of the biggest fears for the elderly is the prospect of losing their independence.
 For starters, it means they won’t be able to remain in the home they’ve known for so long or at home with their families.
-An AARP study found that more than 90 percent of people over the age of 65 want to remain at home as they age.
+An AARP study found that 3 out of 4 adults over 50 want to remain at home as they age.
 This makes an accessible home a necessity.

 Aging “in place” is preferable because it allows people to maintain as much independence as possible, while also allowing them to keep the emotional connection they have established with their home.
 For families with aging loved ones, helping them age in place and avoid moving to assisted living can be a top priority.
 This means making updates and additions that make a home more accessible for aging loved ones.

 For some families, this may also mean considering a new home with more room.
 When this is the case, a custom home is a great solution.
 New construction allows you and your family to build exactly what you need for the present and the future, which means you can also build with accessibility in mind.

 Here are a few of the top areas and additions to consider: